Apply-Creatures/creature-osprey/CONTRIBUTING.md

 ## Code Style

 - Follow the existing code style and conventions used in the project.
-- Ensure your code passes linting (`npm run lint`) and tests (`npm test`).

 ## Reporting Issues

-If you encounter bugs or have suggestions for improvements, please [create an issue](https://github.com/apply-creatures/creature-shoveler/issues/new) on GitHub.
+If you encounter bugs or have suggestions for improvements, please [create an issue](https://github.com/apply-creatures/creature-pigeon/issues/new) on GitHub.
 Include details such as:

 - Steps to reproduce
 - Expected behavior